microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_III.md

 The training status for each image is indicated at its bottom left: green for trained, yellow untrained and red for failed.

-*N.B.* If you are running a laptop with an AMD processor, Media Server may become unresponsive when you attempt to train a face.
+> If you are running a laptop with an AMD processor, Media Server may become unresponsive when you attempt to train a face.
 In this event, to configure Media Server correctly for your system, follow [these steps](../setup/PATCH_AMD.md).

 ### Assessing faces for training